Frequently asked questions about Summer Internship Funding.

 You will need to confirm your summer plans to access your award.
 Students pursuing training programs will have until May 1 to enroll in a program, course, or credential.
 Students who have applied for experiential learning support have until June 1 of the year they have been offered funding to confirm an internship, research position, or long term volunteer position.

-Summer Funding is a competitive, budget based grant program.
+Summer Internship Funding is a competitive, budget based grant program.
 Students who are selected for funding will complete an orientation and budget process and final grants will be based on student's individual circumstances.
 A student’s demonstrated financial need will be carefully considered.

 Students pursuing experiential learning opportunities including full-time internships, research, and long term volunteer experiences may be eligible for a maximum grant of up to $5,100 for domestic experiences or $6,100 for international experiences.